Difference between a distributor, agent, franchise or license

 Agents are paid by supplier through commission on sales.
 The supplier sets the selling price.
 The commission on the sales should be enough to make it interesting for the agent to sell your goods or services.

 Distributors add margins on top of prices, which can be higher than an agent’s fees.
 Subsequently, the price becomes higher for consumers.
-The manufacturer eventually may not even know the sales prices, he may only know the price the distributor paid him.
 It is important to set the transfer price such, that the distributor can make a reasonable margin.

 In-market operations

-Distributors take care of inventory, they extend credit to customers and provide more services than agents thus their fees are mostly higher than an agent’s is.
+Distributors keep stock, they extend credit to customers and provide more services than agents thus their fees are mostly higher than an agent’s is.

 Agents have smaller product ranges than distributors.
-An agent provides more focus on products.
+An agent may have more focus on your products.

 Distributors sell multiple products.
 Their focus is more divided.